How to Build a Connector SDK Connector with Visual Studio Code and GitHub Copilot

 See our How to Create a Project Folder documentation if you need in-depth instructions.

-To help the AI understand the target data source (for the purposes of this example, FDA Tobacco APIs), compile authentication info, endpoint details, and sample payloads into a notes.txt
+To help the AI understand the target data source (for the purposes of this example, FDA Tobacco APIs), compile authentication info, endpoint details, and sample payloads into a notes.txt file.

-Additionally, create a fields.yaml
+Additionally, create a fields.yaml file for schema clarity.

 To generate the connector files, we provide a structured three-part prompt to the AI assistant, using project-local context files.